 Three of the sensors placed in Block R8 and R9 (PB620, PB621 and PB623) showed a strong increase in pressure after the power was switched on again at the end of year 2004.
 All the sensors reacted also with a rapid decrease in pressure when the power to canister 6 was switched off for the second time.
 After the drop in pressure most of the sensors started to measure an increase in pressure even though the power was not switched on.
-The measured total pressure in Block R8 and R9 varies between 3 and 8 MPa at the end of this measuring period.
+The measured total pressure in Block R8 and R9 varies between 4 and 8.5 MPa at starting of dismantling of the outer section.